 If you or your spouse has established a medical Full-Purpose FSA with a grace period, you must have a zero (0) balance in the plan by December 31st to begin contributions and receive the employer contribution in January of the following year.

-Once you enroll in the CDHP and open an HSA, DePaul will make an annual contribution and you can make tax-free contributions into your HSA each year you are enrolled.* Employee contributions through salary reduction will only be allowed prospectively.
+Once you enroll in the CDHP and open an HSA, DePaul will make an annual contribution and you can make tax-free contributions into your HSA each year you are enrolled.
+Note: Contributions are prorated when enrollment in the CDHP occurs after January.
+Employee contributions through salary reduction will only be allowed prospectively.

 IMPORTANT: If you do not establish a bank account, DePaul University will not be able to make the employer contribution to your HSA and you will not be able to elect pre-tax HSA salary reductions from your pay.
 Additionally, you may forfeit your right to receive an employer contribution for the year.